-When this option is enabled, you can define up to 49 hosts that the serial device connected to this serial port will attempt communicate to.
+Define additional When this option is enabled, you can define up to 49 hosts that the serial device hosts to connect to connected to this serial port will attempt communicate to.
 With this mode of operation, the IOLAN will connect to multiple hosts simultaneously.